nair0lf32/zer0ne-blog/content/writeups/Cyberseclabs/Office/office.md

 ## Exploitation

-Upload a PHP shell in the WP file manager and get access on a netcat listenner
+Upload a [PHP shell](/csl/office/shell.php) in the WP file manager and get access on a netcat listenner

-(maybe we could use the plugins too but we would have to format our php file as a wp plugin and zip it...tedious...choose any way)
+(maybe we could use the plugins too but we would have to format our php file as a wp plugin and zip it...tedious)

 Visit `http://office.csl/shell.php` to get inside..."the office"